Zhongqi-F/Sim-FAST/README.md

 More specifically, the model in this package represents an active structure using nodal representations without rotational degrees-of-freedom.
-Such formulation are similar to the pseudo-rigid-body model coined in the pioneering research of Prof. Larry Howell.
+Such formulation are similar to the pseudo-rigid-body model coined in the pioneering research by Prof. Larry Howell.
 The ability to capture phenonmena like bending and twisting is enabled through using four-node and three-node rotational spring elements.

-While the modeling approach may not be suitable for all active structures (there probably exists no universal model for every problem), I believe the framework is particularly suitable for educational purpose.
+While the modeling approach may not be suitable for all active structures (there probably exists no universal model for every problem), I believe the framework is particularly suitable for educational purpose and many interesting research problems I myself have worked on.
 This formulation is good for demonstrating element formulation for large deformation, implicit and explicit nonlinear solvers, and integration of simulation package.
+The formulation can be easily adopted for many active structures rapidly for a research project, giving people great flexibility.
+Being non-black-box also make it easy to make changes to the code for specific problems or connect the code with optimization packages for design.
+I will not claim that the code package is a replacement to commercial softwares (which is not the case), but it offers very different capabilities that I myself does not find in commercial softwares.

 I am constructing this package for my own students, I hope this will become their starting point to learn simulation for active structures.
 However, I believe such an effort is worth made open-access, which is